Arcadia (region): Arcadians

-Language

-Due to its remote, mountainous character, Arcadia seems to have been a cultural refuge.
-During the Mycenaean Era (c.
-1600 BC – 1200 BC), the Greek dialect of the region was likely Mycenaean.
-When, during the Greek Dark Age (c.
-1200 BC – 800 BC), Doric Greek dialects were introduced to the Peloponnese, the older language apparently survived in Arcadia, and formed part of the Arcado-Cypriot group of Greek dialects.
-Arcadocypriot never became a literary dialect, but it is known from inscriptions.
-Tsan is a letter of the Greek alphabet occurring only in Arcadia, shaped like Cyrillic И; it represents an affricate that developed from labiovelars in context where they became t in other dialects.

 Towns

 The Arcadians founded numerous towns.
 Of these the strongest were the cities which controlled the few fertile valleys; Mantinea, Tegea and Orchomenos.
 The remaining towns were more mountainous or had smaller plains.
-Some of these were Asea, Ypsounta, Teuthis, Heraea, Thyraion, Nestani, Alea, Lykosoura, Trikolonon, Tropea, Caphyae, Pallantion, Petrosaca, Feneos, Phoezon, Leucasium, etc. From 370 BC the capital of Arcadia became Megalopolis.
+Some of these were Nostia, Asea, Ypsounta, Teuthis, Heraea, Thyraion, Nestani, Alea, Lycosura, Trikolonon, Tropea, Caphyae, Pallantion, Petrosaca, Feneos, Phoezon, Leucasium, Mesoboa, Stymphalus, etc. From 370 BC the capital of Arcadia became Megalopolis.

 Religion

 Arcadia was the location of the cult of Despoina, also known as the Arcadian mysteries.
 Despoina means "the mistress", but was only a title given to the goddess, and was not her real name, which was told only to those initiated in the mysteries.
 Despoina, along with Demeter, was the primary deity worshipped in Arcadia, and was particularly worshipped at a sanctuary at Lycosura.

 The Arcadians had their own unique myths, which were mainly centered around Despoina and Demeter.
-Another important god in Arcadia was Antyos, who was said to be a Titan who raised Despoina.
+Another important god in Arcadia was Anytos, who was said to be a Titan who raised Despoina.